yeadkhail/sym-tasker/README.md

 * Then copy the binary in /usr/bin/
 * make it executable.
 * Now use the application by writing sym in terminal.

+## Getting help
+Write `sym --help` in terminal to see the available commands.